Sunday, May 28, 2023

 More importantly, plan the passageway into its desired location through an entrance (if it has limited wiggle room) before installation.

-On the other hand, most modern refrigerators are no frost, fan cooling appliances that evenly distribute cooling properties inside the refrigerator.
-They also have heating elements that operate in cycles, helping prevent frost build-up inside freezer boxes.
+On the other hand, most modern refrigerators are no-frost, fan-cooling appliances that evenly distribute cooling properties inside the refrigerator.
+They also have heating elements that operate in cycles, helping prevent frost buildup inside freezer boxes.

 Such models also come with larger capacities than their manual defrost cousins.
 However, with their better efficiency and storage capabilities, no-frost refrigerators can cost significantly more.
 It could translate to lost profits on items you would have to set aside while maintaining your beloved kitchen appliance.

 Energy consumption.
-Unless you buy a direct cooling fridge that you need to defrost periodically or there’s a power interruption in the neighborhood, your refrigerator will be on service 24/7.
+Unless you buy a direct-cooling fridge that you need to defrost periodically or there’s a power interruption in the neighborhood, your refrigerator will be on service 24/7.
 Keeping a fridge in your business will significantly impact your electricity bill.
 Therefore, buying an energy-efficient fridge, a common characteristic for those employing inverter technology, will bring rewards in the long term.

-Philippine laws mandate the display of energy efficiency factor or EEF label (otherwise known as the yellow label) on the body of every product.
+Philippine laws mandate the display of energy efficiency factor, or EEF label (otherwise known as the yellow label), on the body of every product.
 The EEF explains how efficiently a refrigerator uses power to cool its storage compartments.

 Warranty and after-sales support.
 Most people expect their new fridges to last at least ten years, but not all of them do.
 A typical manufacturer’s warranty lasts only about two years; dealing with a faulty fridge can be a severe annoyance.
-That is why when you buy a refrigerator, ensure sufficient after-sales support.
+That is why, when you buy a refrigerator, ensure sufficient after-sales support.

 Material components and additional features.
 Features and energy efficiency aside, it is noteworthy to consider the elements that make up a refrigerator.
 Doing so helps the upkeep and maintains the durability of the machine and the goods stored within it without disruptions.

 • Doors made of steel are tough and durable and withstand constant opening and closing.
-Tempered glass doors look more sophisticated and match your interior design and shop accessories — a crucial factor when you place aesthetics and a certain ambiance into your business as a high priority.
+Tempered glass doors look more sophisticated and match your interior design and shop accessories—a crucial factor when you place aesthetics and a certain ambiance into your business as a high priority.

-• The deodorizer feature is a high priority add-on to remove foul odor in a refrigerator with a high content turnover rate.
+• The deodorizer feature is a high-priority add-on to remove foul odor in a refrigerator with a high content turnover rate.
 Charcoals were a traditional deodorizing agent, but modern fridges now have built-in deodorizers and even feature ionizers to eliminate odor-causing bacteria.

-• Special compartments such as vegetable crisper drawers help preserve the freshness of veggies.
+• Special compartments, such as vegetable crisper drawers, help preserve the freshness of veggies.
 Most crisper drawers have adjustable humidity vents, which allow you to close off the airflow (creating more humidity) or open it up (creating a low-humidity environment).

 Conclusion